 Seychelles: Country and Foreign Investment

-The Seychelles are a group of 115 islands in the centre of the Indian Ocean, about 2,000 km east of Africa and to the north of Madagascar, lying mostly between 4 and 5 degrees south of the equator.
-The archipelago lies outside the cyclone belt so the weather is stable all year round, with an average maximum daily temperature of 29 degrees.
-Rain falls most heavily in December and January.
+The Seychelles is an archipelago of 115 islands in the western Indian Ocean, lying mostly between 4 and 5 degrees south of the equator.
+The islands lie to the north-west of Madagascar and about 1,500 km east of Africa.
+This is outside the cyclone belt, so the weather is stable all year round, with an average maximum daily temperature of 29°C. Rainfall is heaviest in December and January.